uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 # Colour by numbers

-{comment May need to split this into two seperate lessons for jnr vs snr}

 {comment Need to figure out how to properly link to resources, then add in pixel painter}

 ## Key questions